ethhub-io/ethhub/using-ethereum/running-a-node/geth.md

 ```

 When using a light client, beware that it can take up to 10 minutes after the node's initialization before it starts receiving updates from the network.
 From then on, it is actively subscribed to updates by the full nodes.

+You can expect it to take anywhere from 3 to 12 hours to fast sync your Ethereum node depending on your hardware and whether your connection to the Internet is a bottleneck.

+A few interesting commands which will enhance your geth experience:
+ - **./geth account new**: create an account, yields the address and location of the keystore file
+ - **./geth account list**: list all accounts located in the keystore folder
+ - **./geth --cache VALUE**: increase the amount of memory allocated to geth, default 1024 (MB)
+ - **./geth --maxpeers VALUE**: set maximum number of full node peers, default 25
+ - **./geth --lightpeers VALUE**:  set maximum number of light node peers, default 100
+ - **./geth export FILEPATH**: export a copy of the Blockchain data to FILEPATH
+ - **./geth import FILEPATH**: import Blockchain data from FILEPATH